ImageMagick/Usage-Markdown/bugs/fuzz_distance/index.md

 ------------------------------------------------------------------------

 The [Fuzzy Distance Matching](../../color/#fuzz) formula should
-1. Oaqpue color distance should reflect the color space (EG: RGB or CMY color cubes, or HSL cones etc).
+1. Opaque color distance should reflect the color space (EG: RGB or CMY color cubes, or HSL cones etc).
 Specifically Black to White color distance should be 100%
-2. All Color with full transparency, should be classed as being identical.
-That is they have zero color distance.
+2. All Color with full transparency, should be classed as being identical - that is they have zero color distance.
-3. Two colors with partical transparency should be closer thna the same colors without any transparency (opaque)
+3. Two colors with partial transparency should be closer than the same colors without any transparency (opaque)
 4. Transparent colors should have some distance non-transparent colors.
-5. Fully-Transparent should be equally distance from all fully-opaque colors
+5. Fully-transparent should be equally distant from all fully-opaque colors

-The current IM formula (before IM v6.6.6-4) follows all but the last of these recommendation, which causes some problems when transparency is involved.
+The current IM formula (before IM v6.6.6-4) follows all but the last of these recommendation, which causes the some problems when transparency is involved.
-For example...
-Here we fuzzy match at various percentage distances between the fully-transparent Black (or '`None`' and a color wheel of opaque colors...
+For example, here we fuzzy match at various percentage distances between the fully-transparent Black (or '`None`' and a color wheel of opaque colors...

       for P in 50 60 80 100 110; do
         convert colorwheel.png -alpha set -channel RGBA \